Prethermalization and the local robustness of gapped systems: Preliminaries

 \subsection{The $\kappa$-norm of an operator}

 For an extensive operator $\OO$, there exist (many) local decompositions where $S\subseteq \Lambda$ is always a simplex, and $\OO_S$ is supported inside $S$.
 We do not require $\OO_S$ acts nontrivially on the boundary of $S$, and the decomposition is not unique.
 However, there always exists an ``optimal decomposition" where we assign terms in $\mathcal{O}$ to the smallest possible simplex $S$.
 We quantify this by defining the $(\alpha,\kappa)$-norm of $\OO$ as where $\inf_{\{\OO_S\}}$ is the infimum over all local decompositions.
 The parameters $\alpha,\kappa$ are both non-negative.
 We will choose $\alpha$ as a fixed parameter that is close to $1$ from below, and we will just call ``$\kappa$-norm'' and use notation $\norm{\cdot}_\kappa$, with $\alpha$ being implicit.
+Note that the prethermalization proof for commuting models \cite{abanin2017rigorous} uses a similar norm but with weight function $\ee^{\kappa |S|} \sim \ee^{\kappa \mathrm{diam}(S)^{d}}$.
+Here we will see (around Proposition \ref{prop:wt}) that we are forced to use $\alpha<1$ for general non-commuting $H_0$, which leads to the stretched exponential in the final bound.
 We will always assume that we can choose a ``best'' decomposition $\OO=\sum_S \OO_S$ that realizes its $\kappa$-norm: Strictly speaking, this should be viewed as choosing a decomposition that is $\delta$-close to $\norm{\OO}_\kappa$ (which is provably possible), and taking $\delta\rightarrow 0$ in the end, a mathematical annoyance that does not affect the structure of the proofs that follow.

 The perturbation $V_1$ is weak in the sense that where $\alpha<1$, $\kappa_1$ is some order $1$ constant, while $\Delta$ is a spectral gap of $H_0$.
 While formally $\Delta$ can be any energy scale, our prethermalization bound seems most profound when it corresponds to a gap, as we will then prove that there is a notion of prethermalization -- dynamics is (for long times) approximately governed by a gapped Hamiltonian, even if the true Hamiltonian is no longer gapped.